+One nice program perk is the long residency duration before it comes up for renewal.
 The initial visa is granted for 3 years and 4 months and you can then apply to extend for 2 years.
-After a 5 year period you are eligible to apply for what they call “indefinite leave to remain”.
+Additionally, after a 5 year period you are eligible to apply for what they call “indefinite leave to remain”.
 Thereafter, in due time you can apply for UK citizenship.

 The language barrier is minimal here if you are from an English speaking country.
 Additionally, the UK is a not limited to only London and I presume that applicants have the option of England, Scotland and also Northern Ireland.

 It goes without saying that London is a major intersection for just about everything including international transportation, culture, economics, finance, science and history.
-London is a truly multicultural city and you will find it all here.
+As a result, London is a truly multicultural city and you will find it all here (for an outrageous price).

 Furthermore, the “tube” is easily accessible in London and getting around the city is fairly simple.
 Additionally, there is also easy train access to the mainland EU.

-Plus, the recent depreciation of the GBP will make it much easier to meet the financial requirement.
+Plus, the recent depreciation of the currency will make it much easier to meet the financial requirement.

 The weather in the UK may be a deterrent for some.
 It rains frequently and it can be persistently cold even during the summer months.
-Additionally, London must be the most insanely expensive city I have ever been to and I have lived in Hong Kong.
-London is more expensive!
+Additionally, London is by far the most insanely expensive city I have ever been to and I have lived in Hong Kong.

 Mauritius is a little island republic located in the southern Indian Ocean off the coast of Madagascar.
 Although many people have never heard of it, I visited the island several times at the conclusion of some of my extensive travels in Africa.
-They have a couple of investment related programs that I seriously considered.
+As a result, I seriously considered a couple of the Mauritius residency by investment programs.
 These opportunities for residency and citizenship are included in their constitution under the label:

 “Mauritius Citizenship Act”